The Faith in Action Commission –

 Oklahoma Disciples continue the work of reconciliation through serving our neighbors locally and around the world.
 The Commission for Faith in Action met in April to review Reconciliation Grant applications for this year.
 These congregations applied for and received grants for 2023.

-Enid, Central Christina Church
+Enid, Central Christian Church

 Enid, Christian Church of the Covenant, Iglesia Cristiana El Shaddai, University Place Christian Church, Central Christian Church